-Two of the questions we get most often here at Lumo are, “What is good posture?” and “How do I get into good posture?”
+Two of the questions we get most often here at Feel Peak are, “What is good posture?” and “How do I get into good posture?”
 You know we love talking about posture around here, so we’re happy to share our expert advice.

 First and foremost, we believe that your best posture is your next posture – that is, the best thing you can do for your body is to be active and avoid sitting or standing in one position for too long.